gariti/AutoHandBrake/README.md

 2. Open up AutoHandBrake.bat with a text editor

-3. Modify ' set HANDBRAKE_EXE_LOC=".\HandBrakeCLI.exe" ' and set it to the full path to 'HandBrakeCLI.exe'
+3. Modify ' set HANDBRAKE_EXE_LOC=".\HandBrakeCLI.exe" ' and set it to the full path to 'HandBrakeCLI.exe' EXAMPLE: _set HANDBRAKE_EXE_LOC="C:\HandBrakeCLI.exe"_

-4. (optional) Modify ' set HANDBRAKE_OPTIONS="" ' and add any commandline options that you need handbrake to use.
-See handbrakeCommands.txt for full list of options (note: there is no need to set the input & output, as the batch file already does this)
+4. (optional) Modify _set HANDBRAKE_OPTIONS=_ and add any commandline options that you need handbrake to use.
+See handbrakeCommands.txt for full list of options (note: there is no need to set the input & output, as the batch file already does this) EXAMPLE: _set HANDBRAKE_OPTIONS=-r 10_

-5. (optional) Modify ' set OUTPUT_NAME_MODIFIER=_handbrake ' to change the output file name modifier
+5. (optional) Modify set OUTPUT_NAME_MODIFIER=_hb to change the output file name modifier

 6. Place AutoHandBrake.bat in same directory where your video files live.